SmokinCaterpillar/pypet/README.md

     # Create an environment that handles running our simulation
     env = Environment(trajectory='Multiplication',filename='./HDF/example_01.hdf5',
-                      file_title='Example_01', log_folder='./LOGS/',
+                      file_title='Example_01',
                       comment = 'I am the first example!')

-The environment uses some parameters here, that is the name of the new trajectory, a filename to store the trajectory into, the title of the file, a folder for the log files, and a comment that is added to the trajectory.
+The environment uses some parameters here, that is the name of the new trajectory, a filename to store the trajectory into, the title of the file, and a comment that is added to the trajectory.
 There are more options available like the number of processors for multiprocessing or how verbose the final HDF5 file is supposed to be.
 Check out the documentation (http://pypet.readthedocs.org/) if you want to know more.
 The environment will automatically generate a trajectory for us which we can access via: